streamich/react-use/.github/ISSUE_TEMPLATE/bug_report.md

 - _Browser (vendor and version)_:
 - _React_:
 - _`react-use`_:
-- _Did this worked in the previous package version?_
+- _Did this work in the previous package version?_